AlvaroBishop/ML-DL-Projects/Medical-Cost-Prediction/README.md

 ## Dataset

-The dataset used for this project is [Insurance Data](https://www.kaggle.com/datasets/mirichoi0218/insurance), hosted on GitHub at [insurance.csv](https://github.com/stedy/Machine-Learning-with-R-datasets/blob/master/insurance.csv).
+The dataset used for this project is [Insurance Data](https://www.kaggle.com/datasets/mirichoi0218/insurance) from Kaggle, hosted on GitHub at [insurance.csv](https://github.com/stedy/Machine-Learning-with-R-datasets/blob/master/insurance.csv).

 ## Frameworks